 [The ‘V’ setting is only on selected lenses.
 It is used for timed exposures.]

-I use transparency film Fuji Provia 100F and Fuji Velvia.
-There is little margin of error when using slide film.
+I have used transparency film Fuji Provia 100F and Fuji Velvia.
+There is very little margin for error when using slide film.
 Colour negative film has more exposure latitude and is good for scanning.

 Porofinder: There is a Mamiya branded reflex finder, there are also cheaper copies which tend to give a darker image, hence very difficult to focus in low light.

 Light meter: Unless you are using a metered hood, a handheld meter is required for taking exposure readings.
 For portraiture and near distance incident readings work well.
 For longer distances a spot meter is needed.
 A meter on a 35mm camera can be used.
 (I use a Sekonic and Minlota meter…) Use the same meter all the time.
 Get used to the reading that it gives.
 I prefer incident light reading whenever I can work with them.
 Bracketing with transparency film is usual.
 With time, you can get the metering right first time!

 The cable release screws into the chrome shutter release button which protrudes at the bottom of the body.

 Grip holder: There are at least 4 models including a multi-angle grip.
 I use one which enables me to release the shutter via the grip.
 (It can also be used with the Mamiya RB).
 The camera feels more stable with the grip.

 Tripod: Needs a decent quality tripod.
 Does need a rock steady tripod for close-up macro shots.

 > Leather case for Mamiya C330